gnbond/Rectangular/README.md

 This causes a false-positive in the `test_nc_checked_proxy.cpp` test, so that test has to be disabled for C++17.
 Alas, XCode 10 clang supports enough of C++17 to make this compile, but not enough (missing the `__cpp_guaranteed_copy_elision` macro) to work around this problem in the official manner, so the unit test has some Mac-specific knowledge.

+There is a somewhat simpler (and wordier, and uglier) version in the `cpp03` directory that should work with C+98 and C++03, for those stuck on old compilers.
+This has been tested with Clang (versions 6 and 9) and GCC (version 8.4).

 ## Building